Magyartanulas/magyartanulas.github.io/extrastuff.md

 * az az óra - (that clock)

 There are two things to be noted from these examples.
-1. Unlike in Engish, the definite article `a/az` must also be used.
+1. Unlike in English, the definite article `a/az` must also be used.
 2. In the section above, we explained how when the next word starts with a vowel sound, the definite article `a` becomes `az`.
 Therefore, `az` can have two meanings, and a phrase such as `az az óra` (that clock) is possible.
 The first `az` means "that" and the second means "the."

 Secondly, it is used as a pronoun and can be used in place of a noun: